serious-scaffold/ss-python/template/docs/dev/env.md

 This command will accomplish the following tasks:

-- Create a virtual environment if `pdm` is available.
-If CI context is detected, the creation will be skipped.
+- Create a virtual environment.
-- Install the project in editable mode with the dependencies for documentation, lint, package and test.
+- Install all the dependencies, including those for documentation, lint, package and test.
+- Install the project in editable mode.
-- Install Git hooks for various kinds of check at `pre-push` stage.
+- Install git hook scripts for `pre-commit`.

+To speed up the setup process in certain scenarios, you may find <project:#partial-setup> helpful.

-## Environment Cleanup
+## Cleanup

-In daily development, especially when we need to upgrade or add new dependencies, we tend to encounter environment-related problems.
-A straightforward solution is to cleanup the current environment and setup a new one with a command like `make dev`.
-Three different levels of cleanup approach are recommended here.
+When encountering environment-related problems.
+A straightforward solution is to cleanup the environment and setup a new one.
+Three different levels of cleanup approach are provided here.

 ### Intermediate cleanup

-This command will only remove common intermediate files, such as generated documentation, package, coverage report, cache files for mypy, pytest, ruff and so on.
+Intermediate cleanup will only remove common intermediate files, such as generated documentation, package, coverage report, cache files for mypy, pytest, ruff and so on.

 ```bash
 make clean